Constructive vote of no confidence: Spain

 There have been five attempted constructive votes of no confidence.
 The first successful vote came on 1 June 2018, when Mariano Rajoy (People's Party) was voted out in favour of Pedro Sánchez (Spanish Socialist Workers' Party).

 Hungary

-Under the October 1989 democratic revision of the 1949 Constitution, the National Assembly of Hungary could not remove the Prime Minister of Hungary unless a prospective successor was nominated (and elected) at the same time:
+Hungary first introduced constructive vote of no confidence under Article 39A of the October 1989 amendment of the 1949 Constitution, where the National Assembly of Hungary could not remove the Prime Minister of Hungary unless a prospective successor was nominated (and elected) at the same time: